 A dressmaker creates hand-sewn apparel for customers, including bridal and evening gowns.
 Many also craft other types of custom clothing and offer alteration services.
 Read on to find out about average salaries for this career, including the factors that affect your earnings.
-Schools offering Fashion Design degrees can also be found in these popular choices.

 Important Facts About Dressmakers

 |Key Skills||Coordination, time management, critical thinking, close listening, clear oration|

 |Work Environment||Specialty clothing stores, bridal shops, haberdasheries, dry cleaners, alteration shops|

 |Similar Occupations||Fashion designer, seamstress, sewing machine operator, upholsterer, alterations specialist|